 Once you have been readmitted to the college, contact the Office of Academic Support, email@example.com, to schedule an advising appointment to register for upcoming classes.

 - New Students:

 - Set up your username and password – Your username is the first four letters of your first name and the last five digits of your student ID number.
 Click on the link below and then select “Reset Password”.
-If you have trouble, contact Distance Learning at 910.755.7390. or contact them by email, firstname.lastname@example.org.
+If you have trouble, call Distance Learning at 910.755.7390. or contact them by email, firstname.lastname@example.org.

 - Current Students:

 - Log in to Self-Service and select “Student Planning”, and then select “My Progress” to view the classes you still need to complete your degree.